UNCDEPENdLab/clock_analysis/fmri/keuka_brain_behavior_analyses/README.md

 title: "Code for brain-to-behavior analyses"
 output: html_document
 ---
+This folder contains most of the key inferential analyses from the paper.

 Dombrovski, Luna & Hallquist, Nature Communications, 2020 \

 Scripts as ordered in the paper: